-The 1st PROMETEUS Workshop was held by Transport Malta and representatives of two main Stakeholders of Electromobility in Malta.
+The first PROMETEUS Workshop was held by Transport Malta and representatives of two main stakeholders of electromobility in Malta.
 The Ministry of Transport and Infrastructure was represented by Ing.
 Stefan Calamatta, while Mr. David Zammit represented Solar Solutions Ltd.

-After some further presentations and discussion, the Workshop concluded with the local stakeholders describing some of Malta’s EV projects and giving information on the upcoming site visit.
+After some further presentations and discussion, the workshop concluded with the local stakeholders describing some of Malta’s electric vehicle projects and giving information on the upcoming site visit.